Public Space Protection Order

 The PSPO replaces the existing Designated Public Place Order (DPPO) regarding street drinking and applies to the same area.

 PSPO's were created by the Anti-Social Behaviour, Crime and Policing Act 2014 and are intended to deal with any nuisance or problem in a defined area that is detrimental to the local community's quality of life.
 A PSPO can impose restrictions on the use of an area which applies to everyone.
-The PSPO isn't an order to restrict anyone's personal freedoms, but to help tackle anti-social behaviors, in this case those associated with street drinking and the inappropriate use of motor vehicles.
+The PSPO isn't an order to restrict anyone's personal freedoms, but to help tackle anti-social behaviour, in this case those associated with street drinking and the inappropriate use of motor vehicles.

 Failure to comply with a PSPO enables authorised enforcement officers to issue fixed penalty notices of up to £100 or the person could find themselves prosecuted.
 A breach is a criminal offence and there is a maximum penalty of a £1,000.